 Better Holiday Light Clips

 Make inexpensive, long-lasting holiday light clips from common electrical cable wiring staples.
 Snip the staple in half and fasten it to your fascia or trim with the remaining nail.
-These clips hold the wire securely, but it's still easy to slip the wire behind the clip.
-If you have metal fascia, use stainless steel screws so they won't rust.
-Got some light strings that aren't working?
-Here's how to repair them.
+These clips hold the wire securely, but it’s still easy to slip the wire behind the clip.
+If you have metal fascia, use stainless steel screws so they won’t rust.

-Store Holiday Lights on Hanger
+Store Holiday Lights on a Hanger

 Add Spices in a Flash